alexdelorenzo/cast_control/README.md

 MPRIS integration is [enabled by default](https://github.com/KDE/plasma-workspace/tree/master/applets/mediacontroller) in Plasma Desktop, and, along with GNOME's volume control widget, [there are widgets for GNOME](https://extensions.gnome.org/extension/1379/mpris-indicator-button/), too. [`playerctl` provides a CLI](https://github.com/altdesktop/playerctl) for controlling media players through MPRIS.

-Checkout [▶️mpris_server](https://github.com/alexdelorenzo/mpris_server) if you want to integrate MPRIS support into your media player.
+Check out [▶️mpris_server](https://github.com/alexdelorenzo/mpris_server) if you want to integrate MPRIS support into your media player.

 ## Screenshot